wso2/integration-studio/gh-docs/developer-guide/integration-studio-catalogue.md

 To deliver a new update for the Integration Studio latest release, follow the below steps.

 1. Build the [integration-studio-update_release](https://wso2.org/jenkins/job/integration-studio/job/integration-studio-update_release/) Jenkins build with the modified source.
-Choose the *Build with Parameters* option and select the relevant profile which you want to build.
+Choose the **Build with Parameters** option and select the relevant profile which you want to build (Build is configured to build the **updates-<LATEST_VERSION>** branch).
 2. Download the built P2 ZIP file from the Jenkins build.
 You can find the P2 file from the <JOB_LOCATION>/ws/components/<relevant-component>/repository/main/target/ path.
 3. Get the timestamp of the built plugins from the downloaded P2 file (To get the built timestamp to check the plugins directory inside the P2 file).
 4. Download **compositeArtifacts.xm**l and **compositeContent.xml** files and update the content as follows.